jorishey1234/mixing_simulator/README.md

-# mixing_simulator
+# Turbulent/Laminar Mixing Simulator
-A python script to simulate scalar mixing by turbulent or laminar flows in real time
+A python code for fast real-time 2D simulations of scalar mixing in turbulent or laminar flows

 # Install
 Install necessary python tools :